 ANGELO REGINATO, RF

 WES BAILEY, P

 FRANK MADERAS, P

 JOHN HITCHCOCK, OF

 TURK VALENCIA, MGR

 The Northern California Baseball League has existed in one form or another dating as far back as the late 19th century.
-The teams were mostly sponsored by nearby lumber and mining companies providing jobs not only for local players but also for out-of-town ballplayers, especially ones from the San Francisco Bay Area.
-Several players were ex-pros, including major-leaguers and Pacific Coast League players while a few others would move on to the minor and major leagues.
+The teams were mostly sponsored by nearby lumber and mining companies by providing jobs, not only for local players, but also for out-of-town ballplayers, especially ones from the San Francisco Bay Area.
+Several players were ex-pros, including major-leaguers and Pacific Coast League players, while a few others would move on to the minor and major leagues.
 In 1923, at age 14, the great Vernon "Lefty" Gomez, would ride the bus from Rodeo, Ca. (S.F.'s East Bay area) and pitch for Mt.
 Shasta to gain experience.
-Shasta baseball dates back to the early 1890's.
+Shasta baseball dates back to the early 1890s.

 CALIFORNIA BASEBALL HISTORY------NORTHERN CALIFORNIA BASEBALL